Creating a Custom Residential Rate

 - Go to a project that uses this custom rate.

 - Click on Consumption.

 Make sure to select the custom rate.
 In the monthly usage graph, enter the kWh value seen on the electric bill.
-The box right below the kWh input box will display the Aurora calculated bill value.
+The box on the right side will display the calculated bill value.
 We want this bill value to be close to the bill value on the electric bill.

 There may be some discrepancies due to taxes, fees, or credits.